 We are inviting everyone to take part.
-Please note that for health reasons, fasting is not recommended for those with ill-health.
-If you are taking part but start to feel faint/ill in any way, please break your fast.
+Please note that for health reasons, fasting is not recommended for those who are ill, menstruating or pregnant.
+If you are taking part but start to feel faint or ill in any way, please break your fast.